phpce/php-coroutine-engine/README.md

 Note: this item has not been completely tested.
 Please be careful not to use it in the production environment.

 Author email :sioomy@qq.com ,if you have question ,send message to me.

+Finally, it's not easy to finish the project.
+Thank you for the support of the project and colleagues, especially the WorkerMan author worker, Chen Lei from didi, tongge who is the core developer of swoole, and my direct leader, hongjie.
+Next, we need to test in real applications and develop more extensions that support coroutine.
+I also hope that more developers will join in and give support and guidance.

 ## Coroutine theory